italiangrid/storm/release-notes/StoRM-v1.11.12.md

 	about filesystem resources managed by StoRM.
 The main client of this API is the INDIGO-Datacloud [CDMI StoRM plugin][cdmi-storm-plugin];
 * removes the deprecated storm-gridhttps-plugin.

+This release requires latest [gemss][gemss-repo] version.
+It **doesn't work** with gemss less than or equal to v1.7.2.
+So, please, BE CAREFUL on update.

 #### Released components

 {% include list-components.liquid %}